DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 essays on these dilemmas but bring them back to their non-metaphorical
 domain: the use of the performing arts for the articulation of dissent.

-In his analysis, Schmidt Nielsen takes as her point of departure the use of Instagram by three exiled Afghan artists: Kubra Khademi, Shamsia Hassani, and Rada Akbar.
+In her analysis, Schmidt Nielsen takes as her point of departure the use of Instagram by three exiled Afghan artists: Kubra Khademi, Shamsia Hassani, and Rada Akbar.
 The author argues that social media platforms may work as a platform for archiving activism, allowing artists under